v1AIM/Perti_Bonus/README.md

-Outgoing arcs means the flow from i to a transition Ingoing arcs means the flow from the transition to a place so we will write the input as follow
+Outgoing arcs means the flow from i to a transition Ingoing arcs means the flow from the transition to a place

+to continue if there was no in or out going just press Enter in blank"

+so we will write the input as follow
 Outgoing arcs for t1:i
-"then press enter" "to continue if there was no in or out going just press Enter in blank" Ingoing arcs for t1: p2 p3
+Ingoing arcs for t1: p2 p3
 Outgoing arcs for t2: p2
 Ingoing arcs for t2: p1